vecnet/dw/README.md

 1. Create database structures
     `./manage.py syncdb`

 2. Load data.
-Database dump is in a separate (private) repository `./manage.py loaddata dw.json`
+Database dump is in a separate (private) repository dw-data.
+Make sure you have enough RAM to load the dump (4Gb is not enough, 16Gb worked).
+    `./manage.py loaddata dw.json`

 3. Create an admin user